AdobeDocs/core-services.it-IT/help/interface/cookies/cookies-mc.md

 **Nome cookie: AMCV_###@AdobeOrg**

-Il [servizio ID di Experience Platform](https://docs.adobe.com/content/help/it-IT/id-service/using/home.html) utilizza JavaScript per memorizzare un ID visitatore univoco in un cookie `AMCV_###@AdobeOrg` sul dominio del sito Web corrente, dove `###` rappresenta una stringa casuale di caratteri.
+The [Experience Platform ID Service](https://docs.adobe.com/content/help/en/id-service/using/home.html) uses JavaScript to store a unique visitor ID in an `AMCV_###@AdobeOrg` cookie on the domain of the current website, where `###` represents a random string of characters.
 Ad esempio, `AMCV_1FD6776A524453CC0A490D44%40AdobeOrg`.
-Vedi anche [Cookie e servizio ID](https://docs.adobe.com/content/help/it-IT/id-service/using/intro/cookies.html).
+See also, [Cookies and the ID Service](https://docs.adobe.com/content/help/en/id-service/using/intro/cookies.html).

 <table id="table_1883C0836C1E4AF5A262FBF5000C1B11">
  <thead>